katahiromz/EGA/EGA-Manual.md

 See also `left`, `len`, `mid`, `right`, `replace`, `remove` and `str` functions.

-## Binarys
+## Binaries

-In EGA, a binary data is a string.
+In EGA, the binary data is a string.
 See `binary` function.

 ## Arrays